fzhang81/Indicator-Based-Variable-Selection-CSDA2023/README.txt

 For questions, issues, or further information about this project, please contact:

 Dr. Fan Zhang
-Email: fzhang2@clemson.edu
+Email: fanzhang@boisestate.edu
-Department of Mathematical and Statistical Sciences Clemson University
+Department of Mathematics
+Boise State University